GSA/digitalgov.gov/content/posts/2019/11/2019-11-04-lets-talk-21st-century-idea.md

 slug: lets-talk-21st-century-idea
 date: 2019-11-04 10:00:00 -0500
 title: "Let’s talk 21st Century IDEA"
-summary: "We are starting a new blog post series on 21st Century IDEA that’ll break down one essential topic and point to guidance to start running with it."
+summary: "We are starting a new blog post series on 21st Century IDEA that’ll break down one essential topic and point to guidance to start running with it&#46;"
 featured_image:
   uid: this-weeks-idea-card
   alt: ''